ruslanpashkov/ruslanpashkov.com/README.md

 - **Website Content**: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 - **Fira Code & Montserrat Fonts**: [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)

 You can use, modify and share the source code with the license.
 Website content is for non-commercial use with credit, and changes must follow the same terms.
-Fonts are free to use but can’t be sold by themselves.
+The project's design, layout, and visual elements may not be copied or reused.
+Fonts are free to use but can't be sold by themselves.